mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/photobomb/index.md

 #### Path traversal

-I tried to enter `../../../../../../etc/passwd` after the `photo` parameter, but the response is `Invalid photo.`.
+I tried to enter `../../../../../../etc/passwd` after the `photo` parameter, but the response is 'Invalid photo.'.
 It looks like there's some sort of validation for the filetype, so unfortunately we can't read any file on the filesystem.

 #### OS command injection